 Call for Abstracts - Dublin 2019

 The 2nd European Conference of Health Workforce Education & Research is inviting abstract submissions which engage with one or more topics relating to ‘Interprofessional Education’ or the conference sub-themes.
 We also welcome abstracts and proposals on other important topics for healthcare education.
 The conference provides a unique setting for participants to explore this theme and form new collaborations with international colleagues involved in teaching, research, and policy fields.
-The full Call for Abstracts can be found here.
-Submitters have until Saturday 15th September 2018 and should use the following form to submit their proposals: http://inhwe.org/abstract-submission
+Submitters have until Friday 5th October 2018.

 Conference Theme: Interprofessional Education

 There is now significant evidence to indicate that effective interprofessional education is an innovative strategy that enables effective collaborative practice and improves healthcare systems.
 The 2010 WHO Framework states that “after almost 50 years of enquiry, the World Health Organization and its partners acknowledge that there is sufficient evidence to indicate that effective interprofessional education enables effective collaborative practice”.
 The development of strong interprofessional teams to aid collaborative working practices must be imbedded thought out the working career of health professionals.
 This continual reinforcement of interprofessional skills will allow the health workforce to deal with an increasingly changing healthcare landscape.